kpilearner/lmr/README.md

 ### 📢 Attention All: Incorrect ComfyUI Workflow Usage Alert — Read Now!
+- We have released our **official ComfyUI workflow** for proper usage!
+Check our repository and have a try!
 - You need to **add the fixed pre-prompt "A diptych with two side-by-side images of the same scene.
 On the right, the scene is exactly the same as on the left but {instruction}"** before inputing the edit instructions, otherwise you may get bad results!
 (This is mentioned in the paper!)
 [Datou](https://x.com/Datou) has updated his [ComfyUI workflow](https://openart.ai/workflows/datou/icedit-moe-lora-flux-fill/QFmaWNKsQo3P5liYz4RB), have a try!
 (The code for the Hugging Face gradio demo already embeds this prompt.
 So, you can simply input the editing instructions without additional setup.)
 - The width of the input image must resize to **512** (no restriction to height).
 - Please **use the Normal LoRA** not the MoE-LoRA, because the MoE-LoRA cannot be correctly loaded with ComfyUI lora loader.